Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 My “herding of cats” has become too tiresome to continue.

-This open blog, for both institutional accounts and retail alike, represented a form of cognitive therapy, designed to identify gaps in logic and to modify unproductive investment behaviors.
+The open blog, for both institutional accounts and retail alike, represents a form of cognitive therapy, designed to identify gaps in logic and to aid in the modification of unproductive investment behaviors.

 Those who were willing to modify such behaviors have benefited greatly, so I have been told, as I have seen first hand, via the wealth building for those who acted upon the opportunity, years back to have a model account.